Loara/Rethink_scope_in_D/README.md

 ...
 writeln(a);
 ````
-compiles since `scope` is not transitive, so it only protects the "first reference order" of a variable.
+~~compiles since `scope` is not transitive, so it only protects the "first reference order" of a variable~~.

-A more destructive example and source of bugs in manual memory managment is the following example
+A more interesting example and source of bugs in manual memory managment is the following example
 ```` d
 class A{
   int t;